SagePayments/-Archived-PaymentsJS/README.md

 PayJS(['PayJS/UI'], // the name of the module we want to use function($UI) { // assigning the module to a variable
     $UI.Initialize({ // configuring the UI
-        apiKey: "myDeveloperId", // your developer ID
+        clientId: "myDeveloperId", // your developer ID
         merchantId: "999999999997", // your 12-digit account identifier
         authKey: "ABCD==", // covered in the next section!
         requestType: "payment", // use can use "vault" to tokenize a card without charging it
-        requestId: "Invoice12345", // an order number, customer or account identifier, etc.
+        orderNumber: "Invoice12345", // an order number, customer or account identifier, etc.
         amount: "1.00", // the amount to charge the card. in test mode, different amounts produce different results.
         elementId: "paymentButton", // the page element that will trigger the UI
-        nonce: "ThisIsTotallyUnique", // a unique identifier, used as salt
+        salt: "ThisIsTotallyUnique", // see the authKey section
         debug: true, // enables verbose console logging
         preAuth: false, // run a Sale, rather than a PreAuth
         environment: "cert", // hit the certification environment